hhimansha/hhimansha/README.md

 ### Glad to see you here!
-I’m a front-end developer who has turned years of freelancing into a full-time career.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.

-I specialize in building robust backends that do all the heavy lifting for your app or website.
-I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.
+I am an aspiring software engineer with a passion for transforming creative ideas into tangible digital experiences.
+As an undergraduate student, I am deeply immersed in the world of front-end web development, working on diverse projects that showcase my commitment to innovation and design.
+My journey extends beyond the client-facing realm, as I am dedicated to mastering the intricacies of full-stack development.
+I thrive on building robust backends that seamlessly handle the heavy lifting for applications, crafting systems that are both lightweight and powerful, distributed yet synchronized.
+My enthusiasm for the tech world extends to my blog, where I share insights into system designs, databases, security, servers, optimization, and explore emerging technologies like Blockchain and PWAs.
+Join me on this exciting journey as I delve into the ever-evolving landscape of software technologies, constantly pushing boundaries to create beautiful and effective solutions.

 <br/>